iboutsikas/iboutsikas.github.io/apps/hugo-site/content/projects/titanium-rose/index.md

 ---
-title: "Titanium Rose"
+title: 'Titanium Rose'
-caption: "A decoupled rendering engine written in C++ and using DirectX 12."
+description: 'A decoupled rendering engine written in C++ and using DirectX 12.'
-description: "Titanium Rose is a rendering engine that I have been developing in the scope of my research endeavors"
+lead: 'Titanium Rose is a rendering engine that I have been developing in the scope of my research endeavors'
 date: 2022-12-01
 frontpage: true
 links: